Installing on Rancher Desktop

 Replace ttl.sh/hello-k3s:0.1.0 with your registry URL and tag.

-1. Deploy the application to Kubernetes:
+1. Deploy your Spin application to the cluster:

-$ spin kube deploy --from ttl.sh/hello-k3s:0.1.0
+spin kube scaffold --from ttl.sh/hello-k3s:0.1.0 | kubectl apply -f -

 Rancher Desktop Preferences Wasm